v2sCollections/Constellation/Troubleshooting FAQ.md

 2) Make sure the game is installed on a SSD.

-3) Check your Graphics Driver> ⁠Unknown and reinstall it.
+3) Check your Graphics Driver is up to date or reinstall it.

 4) Make sure these are up to date>
 ⁠Unknown